wouteroostervld/buildcfe/README.md

 You can give an tag to compile otherwise head will be compiled.

-Needs autotools, automake, sudo, bison, libtools, cmake and gmake.
+Needs git, autotools, automake, sudo, bison, libtools, cmake and gmake.